John Layfield: Commentator and part-time wrestler (2006–2008)

-Intercontinental Champion and retirement (2008–2010)
+Intercontinental Champion and retirement (2008–2009)

 JBL's next on-screen rivalry was with CM Punk, the reigning World Heavyweight Champion.
-During the feud, JBL insulted Punk's straight-edge lifestyle, calling it "boring".
+During the feud, JBL insulted Punk's straight-edge lifestyle, calling it "boring."
 On the August 11 edition of Raw, JBL challenged Punk to a contest he claimed that Punk would not be able to win, which was revealed to be an alcohol drinking contest where he challenged Punk to drink a shot of Jack Daniel's whiskey to prove that he would do anything to remain champion.
 Punk refused, not wanting to risk compromising his beliefs, before throwing the drink in JBL's face.
-JBL faced Punk for the World Heavyweight Championship at SummerSlam, which he would lose after Punk hit him with his finishing move, the Go 2 Sleep.
+JBL faced Punk for the World Heavyweight Championship at SummerSlam on August 17, which he would lose after Punk hit him with his finishing move, the Go 2 Sleep.
 On September 7 at Unforgiven, JBL faced Batista, Kane, Rey Mysterio and Chris Jericho (who replaced Punk in the match after he was attacked by Randy Orton) in a Championship Scramble match for the World Heavyweight Championship.
 Jericho went on to win the match and the World Heavyweight Championship.
-At No Mercy, JBL was defeated by Batista in a #1 Contender's match for the World Heavyweight Championship.
+At No Mercy on October 5, JBL was defeated by Batista in a No. 1 Contender's match for the World Heavyweight Championship.

 Throughout late 2008 and early 2009, JBL had a short rivalry with Shawn Michaels.
-At Survivor Series in a five on five tag team elimination tag team match in which Michaels' team emerged victorious.
-Michaels had lost his family's personal savings due to the global financial crisis and would later become JBL's employee at Armageddon.
-After failing to secure JBL for the World Heavyweight Championship against John Cena at the Royal Rumble, Michaels agreed to take part in an "All or Nothing" match at No Way Out on February 15, 2009.
+At Survivor Series on November 23, JBL's team faced Michaels' team in a five on five tag team elimination tag team match in which Michaels' team emerged victorious.
+Michaels had lost his family's personal savings due to the 2008 financial crisis and would later become JBL's employee at Armageddon on December 14.
+After failing to secure JBL for the World Heavyweight Championship against John Cena at the Royal Rumble on January 25, 2009, Michaels agreed to take part in an "All or Nothing" match at No Way Out on February 15.
 Michaels won the match at No Way Out, after his wife (who was watching in the audience) punched JBL in the face and Michaels planted the Sweet Chin Music.
 This ended any employment links between the two with Michaels still receiving the full payment owed to him and end the feud.

-On the March 9 episode of Raw, JBL defeated CM Punk to win the Intercontinental Championship, thus becoming the tenth Grand Slam Champion and twentieth Triple Crown Champion.
-He held the title for one month, losing the Intercontinental title at WrestleMania 25 against Rey Mysterio in 21 seconds.
+On the March 9 episode of Raw, JBL defeated CM Punk to win the Intercontinental Championship, thus becoming the 10th Grand Slam Champion and 20th Triple Crown Champion.
+He held the title for one month, losing the Intercontinental title at WrestleMania 25 on April 5 against Rey Mysterio in 21 seconds.
 After the match, he grabbed a microphone and said "I quit!"; the next day he announced his retirement on his WWE Universe blog.